 Choosing Your Battles

 All of the above is certainly useful information to have at hand in the never-ending battle with the bookies, illustrating that those people stating that runners at short prices are rarely a good bet have got the wrong end of the stick.
 In the absence of any other information, blindly backing the favourite is the best value bet in any given race.
-However, it still doesn’t provide a clear route to the ultimate goal of many punters, i.e. securing a profit from their betting.
+However, it still doesn’t provide a clear route to the ultimate goal of many punters, i.e. securing a net win from their betting.

 There is one important thing to remember here though.
 The stats alluded to in the US study we mentioned refers to backing EVERY single favourite.
 And that word “every” is a clue to one advantage we, as punters, have over the bookmakers.
 For whilst the bookmakers must provide betting odds and a resulting favourite in every race, bettors are not duty-bound to place a bet in every contest; rather, we can pick and choose the contests on which we place our punting pounds.

-The next question to ask is, are there certain types of races or courses where favourites perform better than others, and perhaps even do well enough to sneak backers into profit?
+The next question to ask is, are there certain types of races or courses where favourites perform better than others, and perhaps even do well enough to sneak backers into getting a net win?
 When examining the results from various British tracks across the past five seasons, the answer to that question turns out to be: yes there are.
 These patterns can, of course, fluctuate over time, but the below table provides the top 10 performing race types at UK tracks over the past five seasons (as of Jan 2021).
 This is certainly food for thought when determining which jollies to back or when picking out those Lucky 15’s.